Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Method

 The framework is depicted in Figure~\ref{fig:attention_mech}.
 We add a network branch that derives $K$ attention maps $\v{a}_k$ from the feature map $\v{F}$.
 In contrast to previous approaches we rely on $3 \times 3$ convolutions to produce the attention maps.
 This is necessary since we need to have a larger receptive field to produce attention maps that re-weight based on {surrounding pixels using} higher level concepts from the image (i.e. head, tail, etc.) instead of just the feature vector itself.

 Keypoint locations can be represented in different ways.
 A simple idea would be a list of $K$ image coordinates $(x,y)$ that locate the keypoints in the image.
-A second possibility that better suits our approach is to create a set of $K$ binary maps with the same spatial dimensions as the input image, with piels se to 1 at keypoint locations and 0 otherwise.
+A second possibility that better suits our approach is to create a set of $K$ binary maps with the same spatial dimensions as the input image, with pixels set to 1 at keypoint locations and 0 otherwise.
 This allows us to train our attention maps $\v{a}_k$ with a binary cross-entropy loss:

-where $\v{x}^\star_k$ represents the binary map for the $k$-th keypoint location, and $\v{a}_k$ is the predicted attention map with values in the continuous interval $[0,1]$.
-Note that the keypoint locations $\v{a}_k$ can easily be interpolated to fit feature maps $\v{F}$ of different resolutions, depending on the network architecture.
+{where $\v{x}^\star_k$ represents the binary map for the $k$-th keypoint location, and $\v{a}_k$ is the predicted attention map with values in the continuous interval $[0,1]$.
+Note that the keypoint locations $\v{a}_k$ can easily be interpolated to fit feature maps $\v{F}$ of different resolutions, depending on the network architecture.}

 Because the keypoint annotation might sometimes not be exactly at the right position, it is convenient to adopt a multi-scale loss.
 Attention map and keypoint map are passed through max-pooling operators $\{\mathcal{S}_1..\mathcal{S}_J\}$, with different kernel-sizes to account for different scales.
-Finally all the losses (Eq.~\ref{eq:bce_loss}) are combined: \remove{different resizing operators $\{\mathcal{S}_1..\mathcal{S}_J\}$ and the losses (Eq.~\ref{eq:bce_loss}) are computed at different resolutions are combined}:
+Finally all the losses (Eq.~\ref{eq:bce_loss}) are combined:

 The multi-scale attention loss $l_{\text{attention}}$ (Eq.~\ref{eq:MS_bce_loss}) is then applied separately to all $K$ keypoint maps.